ArnoldV/Our.Umbraco.GMaps/src/Our.Umbraco.GMaps.Core/readme.txt

   - The API key, default location and default zoom can be entered on the Data Type settings.

 # Special thanks
+Special thanks to [ronaldbarendse](https://github.com/ronaldbarendse) for contributing to this project #h5yr!
 Special thanks to [prjseal](https://github.com/prjseal) for the Visual Studio project setup and included demo-site #h5yr!